embedded-iota/iota-iot-network-protocol/README.md

 ###### IOTA Address Milestone

-A IOTA Address Milestone MUST be an ID for a given Iota Address which SHOULD be set by a Gateway.
+An IOTA Address Milestone MUST be an ID for a given IOTA Address which SHOULD be set by a IOTA Gateway.
 It SHALL NOT be set by a Node Group Member.
+An IOTA Address Milestone SHALL be only contain A-Z & 0-9.
+The IOTA Gateway MUST save the IOTA Address Milestones persistently.

 ###### Seed Key